wangyongcong/stb_log/README.md

 	// start a logger that write to file
 	// you can specify write mode, rotation, etc. plz follow the document. start_file_logger("logs/test.log");
-	// start a logger that write debug console (Visual Studio) start_debug_logger();
+	// start a logger that write to debug console (Visual Studio) start_debug_logger();

 	// after initialization, you can write log message in any thread
-	// the backend I/O take place in another thread
+	// backend I/O take place in seperate thread

 	// write log message in printf style log_write(LOG_INFO, "channel_name", "current log sevirity level is [%d]", LOG_SEVERITY_LEVEL);

 	// write logs with different severity level
-	// these macros will be stripped according LOG_SEVERITY_LEVEL definition log_debug("a debug message");
+	// these macros may be stripped according LOG_SEVERITY_LEVEL definition log_debug("a debug message");
-	log_info("a info message");
+	log_info("an infomation message");
 	log_warning("a warning message");
-	log_error("a error message");
+	log_error("an error message");
 	log_critical("a critical message");

 	// finally close logger